hashbrowncipher/taskstats_exporter/README.rst

 Installation and usage
 ----------------------

 The taskstats exporter is installable as a Python egg.
-It expects to read named pidfiles from a directory
+It expects to read named pidfiles from a directory.
+The directory is automatically scanned on each prometheus scrape: there is no need to restart the exporter when the directory contents change.

 Usage:
 ::